Clear Search

 Progress Thus Far

 The goal of the NYBCS has been to identify the causes of inherited breast cancer among women of European Jewish ancestry, and by extension the causes of inherited breast cancer among women of all ancestries.
-Dr. King developed a new technology to identify particularly severe mutations using genomic excision with CRISPR/Cas9 (“CATCH”) and long-read (“SMRT”) genomic sequencing that have been integrated to identify small RNA and DNA mutations, which she named SMRT-CATCH.
-This year, Dr. King continued to adapt these advances to identify genetic causes of inherited breast cancer and structural variants in families severely affected by breast cancer.
+Dr. King developed a new technology to identify particularly complex mutations in DNA that could not otherwise be detected.
+This year, Dr. King continued to adapt these advances to identify genetic causes of inherited breast cancer, including the identification of previously unknown structural gene variants in families severely affected by breast cancer.
+The team has preliminary evidence that normal inherited gene variations that subtly alter expression of the estrogen receptor protein may influence breast cancer risk.

 What’s next